Femur Anatomy: Complete Guide with Parts, Names, Functions & Diagram

 Lesser Trochanter

-In human anatomy, the lesser trochanter is a small, cone-shaped bump on the inside of the femur (thigh bone).
+In human anatomy, the lesser trochanter is a small, cone-shaped bump inside the femur (thigh bone).
 It is located where the shaft of the femur meets the neck of the femur, towards the back and slightly below.

 The main function of the lesser trochanter is to serve as the attachment point for the iliopsoas muscle, which is important for hip movement.